For precise ideas and inspiration on what to do, please read our other article Passive income ideas.

 - Gia Graham

-- In 2019, with around 7,000 followers in Instagram asking here for advice, she decided to launch a course in Skillshare.
+- In 2019, with around 7,000 followers on Instagram asking her for advice, she decided to launch a course in SkillShare (30-Day Free Trial with Code: DAD SKILLS).
+Get 40% off your annual subscription with code FLASH40 (valid until 10/21/22).

 8 Where can I invest to get passive income?

 - Dividend stocks (requires active research first to choose reliable enterprises.
-It is not wise to pick the stock with highest dividend without verifying the long term enterprise profitability).
+It is not wise to pick the stock with the highest dividend without verifying the long-term enterprise profitability).

 - There is a dedicated category “Invest” in our article Passive income ideas.